 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Aligning AIA and HMI Data with Reproject¶
+Aligning AIA and HMI Data with Reproject#

 This example shows how to reproject one image to be aligned with another image.